PADM 5006 Exam 1 Fall 2006

 2. Do you consider local police services a public good (or near public good)?
 Why or why not?

-are some of the major criticisms of the definition of the poverty line used in
+3. What are some of the major criticisms of the definition of the poverty line used in the U.S.?

 Part II (40 points): Please explain your responses fully and show your work.